nkrmettu/mtc-backend-dev/README.md

-# mtc-backend-dev
+# This is a dev python repository for backend developers.
-MTC python repo thru TF
+## Infra was last modified by nkrmettu.